The Ultimate Guide to the Local Storage Security Camera

 The RLK8-800B4 system includes four PoE security cameras with an IP66 weatherproof rating, making them suitable for both indoor and outdoor use.
 The night vision feature allows for clear footage in low-light conditions, capturing everything on your property in any light conditions.
 With its remote viewing capabilities, you can easily access your footage right from your phone, ensuring you're always aware of the activity on your property.

-If you're looking for a wireless security camera with local storage, the Reolink Go PT Plus is the perfect option.
+If you're looking for a wireless security camera with local storage, the Reolink Go PT Ultra is the perfect option.
 This camera uses 4G LTE cellular technology to connect to the Internet, meaning you don't have to rely on Wi-Fi to access and monitor the footage, should you want that option.
 It’s equipped with a built-in micro-SD card slot that supports up to 128GB of local storage, so you don't need to worry about cloud storage fees.

-Wire-Free 4G LTE PT Security Camera
+4K 8MP Wire-Free 4G LTE PT Battery Camera

 The camera also offers a 355-degree pan and 140-degree tilt, giving you a comprehensive view of your surroundings.
 The camera's night vision feature automatically switches to infrared mode in low-light conditions, ensuring clear footage even at night.
-The Reolink Go PT Plus also offers a two-way audio feature, enabling you to communicate with anyone who approaches your property.
+The Reolink Go PT Ultra also offers a two-way audio feature, enabling you to communicate with anyone who approaches your property.

 Best Practices for Local Storage Security Cameras